Nguyen-Manh-Kha/SDL2_GameProject/README.md

 17/3/2025:
   - Finish water spraying animation using particle effect
-    + The particle system is a vector consists of multiple particles
+    + The particle system is a vector that consists of multiple particles
     + Each particle has its own size, color (mostly blue), speed, shooting angle, lifetime using rand()
     + Pressing KEY_A adds more particles to the particle system
     + Every frame, the particle system will check every single particle, update its position, check whether it's dead or not and remove dead ones, and render all the particles that sill exist